-In preparing these financial statements, the Foundation has evaluated for recognition or disclosure the events or transactions that occurred through April 28, 2022, the date the financial statements were available to be issued.
+In preparing these financial statements, the Foundation has evaluated for recognition or disclosure the events or transactions that occurred through April 19, 2023, the date the financial statements were available to be issued.
+Except as discussed in Note 13, there were no subsequent events that required recognition or disclosure in the financial statements.